Resident Evil: Apocalypse

 Derek Aasland

-Featured Graveyard Undead 1 (as Derek Asland) / Featured "Surplus" Undead #3
+Featured Graveyard Undead 1 / Featured "Surplus" Undead #3

 Richard Harte